asim63/lab_work/dsa/README.md

 # DSA-LAB
-This repo contains the problems we performed on the lab of DSA
+This folder contains the lab problems we performed on the lab of DSA